Composition

 Ms. Prando is fluently trilingual (English, French and Italian), and holds a Bachelor of Arts (BA 1983), and Bachelor of Civil Law and Bachelor of Laws (B.C.L, LL.B 1987) from McGill University.

-Ms. Pando currently serves as member of the Human Resources Committee and the Equity, Diversity and Inclusion Committee of the McGill University Board of Governors.
+Ms. Pando currently serves as Chair of the Human Resources Committee and as a member of the Executive Committee, the Nominating, Governance and Ethics Committee and the Equity, Diversity and Inclusion Committee of the McGill University Board of Governors.

 SAKHIA, Samira